Metropolitan Law Enforcement Council

 Sgt.
 Rockett and Officer Hodson are active members of the Metro-LEC Special Weapons & Tactics team.

 Lt.
-Floyd serves on the Metro-LEC Investigation Service Unit.
+Floyd is an active member of the Metro-LEC Investigation Service Unit.